aws-lite/aws-lite.org/app/docs/index.md

 (It's got good error reporting, too.)

-You can think of it as a community-driven alternative to the AWS's JavaScript SDK.
+You can think of it as a community-driven alternative to AWS's JavaScript SDK.

 ## Why not use `aws-sdk` / `@aws-sdk/*`?